 Below is the current schedule for all of the activities in the Lap Pool at the Catskill Recreation Center Through September 29, 2018.
 Click on the titles for a description and more information.

-During aquatic programming there will be two lap lanes available for lap swimming.
+During aquatic programming there will be three lap lanes available for lap swimming.
 At all other times four lap lanes will be available for lap swimming.